Higher Ed Glossary

 - First-Day Attendance – USF has a policy that all students must attend the first day of class (or equivalent, if online) and this attendance is recorded via a dedicated tool in Canvas.

 - FLC – Faculty Learning Community; a voluntary group of faculty members learning about, reading about, or researching common topics related to teaching.
-Several run simultaneously each Fall, and are coordinated by ATLE.
+Coordinated by ATLE.

 - Foundation – A type of budget account (in this case, USF Foundation) that takes in money from donations.
 Some offices and colleges have unit-specific Foundation accounts.
 Foundation accounts can be used to purchase food.